David Bossie To Black Fox News Guest: 'You're Out Of Your Cotton-Picking Mind'

-In what looked like a vile display of racism, former Trump adviser David Bossie told a black Democratic strategist Joel Payne that he is “out of his cotton-picking mind,” The Hill reports.
+In what looked like a vile display of racism, former Trump adviser David Bossie told black Democratic strategist Joel Payne that he is “out of his cotton-picking mind,” The Hill reports.

 Visibly shocked and taken aback, Payne responded.